bowseruk/alarm-imager/README.md

 ## To Do
 There is some functionality I want to add to the script.
 This includes:
 * Adding a startup script with the recommended startup commands for each board.
-* Add a dependancy checker per board for the script.
 * Include a working script to resize boards to the full SD Card on first boot.
-* Add option to delete everything except the image.
 * An interactive version of the script
-* An option to select multiple images for creation.

 ## Contribution
 Feel free to send pull requests with any improvements.
 I only do this as a hobby, so changes may not be quick.